Organic farmers and ranchers are in a huge position of power in the United States, although it doesn't always seem like it.

 Top executives or owners in the organic retail sector can do well, as long as they choose the right area of the sector.
 For example, it's unlikely you'll open an organic grocery chain that will kick Whole Foods' butt.
 They're at the top of the organic food chain—at least in the grocery sector.

-However, niche retail operations can do very well, especially if you find a product worth selling that consumers are dying to own.
-For example, organic baby goods are super hot right now, and companies such as Earth Mama Angel Baby are doing well.
+However, niche retail operations can do very well, especially if you find a product worth selling that consumers are dying to buy.
+For example, organic baby goods are super hot right now, and companies such as Earth Mama Organics are doing well.
 Organic baby food and organic baby clothing are two other hot organic baby market areas.

 Typical Niche Retailer Earnings